protz/dagstuhl-rust-2025/2-Proposal.md

 # Summary of the field(s) of research within which the topic of the proposed seminar lies

-Over the past decade, the Rust programming language has been gaining traction as an alternative to languages such as C or C++ for low-level, security-critical programming.
+Over the past decade, the Rust programming language has been gaining traction as a safer alternative to languages such as C or C++ for low-level, security-critical programming.
 This success stems in large part from several key features of the language: Rust supports the low-level idioms and performance commonly associated with C or C++ while providing memory safety by construction thanks to its rich, ownership-based